MrBooks36/Infinite-Parkour-datapack-updater/README.md

 Might be flagged by Anti-virus software, but you can check the code here

-you might need to install [Git](https://git-scm.com/downloads
+you will need to have [Git](https://git-scm.com/downloads
 )